Dace617/Everfall/README.md

 1. Run Wabbajack.exe.
 Please make sure the exe file is located in the Wabbajack folder you created in the previous step.
 2. Click the `Browse Modlists` button on the right side of the Wabbajack main screen.
-3. Make sure `Show Unofficial Lists` in the top right is checked, Then scroll the list until you find Everfall, alternatively you can change the 'Game' selection to Dragon's Dogma Dark Arisen.
+3. Find the Everfall gallery card, you can use the search option in the top right of the Wabbajack window.
-3. Click the download button on the gallery card.
+4. Click the download button on the gallery card.
 It will look like an arrow pointing down to a line, or a Play button if you've installed the list previously and there has been no update since your last install.
-4. The image on screen should change to the Everfall logo.
+5. The image on screen should change to the Everfall logo.
 Now, the second and third fields need to be filled out.
-5. Click the three dots in the second (middle) box.
+6. Click the three dots in the second (middle) box.
 Navigate to the Everfall folder you created in the previous section and then select this folder in the window that appears.
 This middle box tells you where the list will be installed, including the copy of Mod Organizer 2 that you’ll need to use to launch the list.
-6. The third (bottom) box will automatically populate using the folder you just selected.
+7. The third (bottom) box will automatically populate using the folder you just selected.
 This third box tells you where all of the mods will be downloaded.
 If you have hard drive limitations, you may change this to another folder on another hard drive by clicking the three dots in this box and selecting a new folder.
-7. Click the play/right arrow button to begin the installation.
+8. Click the play/right arrow button to begin the installation.

 | With Nexus Premium | Without Nexus Premium |